NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	The boss has been implemented.
 	Added new enemies for the boss fight.
-	All pokÈmon combat implemented and working.
+	All pok√©mon combat implemented and working.
 	Player bag implemented.
 	Bag UI implemented.
-	PokÈmon items implemented.
+	Pok√©mon items implemented.
-	PokÈmon money implemented.
+	Pok√©mon money implemented.
-	The shop has been implemented, use 0 in PokÈmon World.
+	The shop has been implemented, use 0 in Pok√©mon World.
 	Shop UI implemented.
 	All elite four members working properly.
 	Minor map changes.